 Complaints against the InstituteBrien Holden Vision Institute, Public Health is committed to taking all reasonable measures to monitor and regulate organisation practices to fully adhere to the Australian Council for International Development (ACFID) Code of Conduct.

-Should you feel the ACFID Code has been breached and would like to submit a complaint to the Institute, please address your complaint to the Chief Operating Officer (COO), Public Health at the following email address: email@example.com
+Should you feel the ACFID Code has been breached and would like to submit a complaint to the Institute, please address your complaint to the Global General Manager, Public Health at the following email address: email@example.com

-If you wish to take the matter further or would like to make a complaint about the Chief Operating Officer, Public Health then please address you complaint to the Chief Executive Officer (CEO) of the Institute, at the following email address: firstname.lastname@example.org
+If you wish to take the matter further or would like to make a complaint about the Global General Manager, Public Health then please address you complaint to the Chief Executive Officer (CEO) of the Institute, at the following email address: firstname.lastname@example.org

 All complaints will be acknowledged as soon as possible with an expected outcome of their complaint be received within a 30 day period of receipt.
-The Institute’s Privacy Officer is the focal point for all complaints made and has responsibility to delegate, initiate and coordinate the response in consultation with the Chief Operating Officer, regardless of which country's practices are in question.
-On receiving a response, should you wish to take the matter further, appeals may be made in writing to the CEO within 30 days of receiving the initial response from the COO.
+The Institute’s Global General Manager is the focal point for all complaints made and has responsibility to delegate, initiate and coordinate the response in consultation with the CEO, regardless of which country's practices are in question.
+On receiving a response, should you wish to take the matter further, appeals may be made in writing to the Chairman of the Board within 30 days of receiving the initial response from the CEO.

 In the event you wish to take the matter further to ACFID, please visit the complaints section at: www.acfid.asn.au